Teen Wilderness Adventures

 Spend a memorable day or two rafting the rapids of the pristine rivers winding through the scenic boarder region of Western Maine and Northern New Hampshire.
 Professional guides from the Enriched Learning Center, in Berlin, New Hampshire lead these exiting adventures on Class II, III or IV rapids.
 In this region, rich with woods lore and history, you’ll negotiate the same rapids and waves that were once used by northern loggers to start their timber supply down northern headwaters toward market.
 The Androscoggin, Magalloway and Rapid Rivers offer plenty of excitement as the group works together to paddle their raft as well as provide great riverside lunch spots and the chance to encounter wildlife such as moose, osprey, and eagles.

 If your trip takes place in New Hampshire or Maine, the start and end location is Pinkham Notch Visitor Center in the White Mountains of New Hampshire.
-If your trip takes place in New York, the start and end location is Harriman Outdoor Center.
 Trips begin at 9am on the first day and pickup is at 3pm on the last day of the trip.

 Teens like you sign up because they love being outside, challenging themselves in new ways, meeting new friends, and learning interesting things about the places they visit.

-No prior experience is necessary to participate in a Teen Wilderness Adventure, with the exception of the Leadership Training Program.
+No prior experience is necessary to participate in a Teen Wilderness Adventure, with the exception of the Backcountry Leader in Training Program, and Extended Backpack Expedition.
 In fact, we have designed some Adventures as introductory experiences.
-We'll teach you all the skills you need to succeed and have a good time.
+We’ll teach you all the skills you need to succeed and have a good time.
 You do not have to be athletic to enjoy any of the activities, but you will have a more comfortable experience if you pursue a simple routine of regular exercise beginning a few months before your trip.

 Of course!
 We’d love to have you back.
 Many of our participants return, often come back for a longer trip, a new activity, or to advance their skills on the Leadership Training Backpack.
 Even if you return for the same trip, it will be a completely new experience with new friends and instructors.